valner20/blogPost/readme.txt

     2 means read and edit access

-In the code, I handle permissions like this: is_public * 9 + authenticated * 3 + team
+In the code, It handle permissions like this: is_public * 9 + authenticated * 3 + team

 The numbers are managed in base 3 (ternary numbers), where each digit represents a permission level related to the post, which will later be decoded to determine access.